Treehouse of Horror (The Simpsons episode): Plot

 The Simpsons are abducted from their backyard by two aliens named Kang and Kodos.
 The aliens take the Simpsons to their home planet Rigel IV for a feast.
 En route they present the Simpsons with enormous amounts of food and watch eagerly as the Simpsons gorge themselves.

-Suspicious of the aliens' intentions, Lisa finds a book in the kitchen titled How to Cook Humans.
-Kang blows off space dust obscuring the real title, How To Cook for Humans.
-Now it is Lisa's turn to blow off the dust, and it says, How To Cook Forty Humans.
-Just then, Kang blows the book again.
-That's because he founds more dust on the book.
-Kang blows a little bit of the dust, and it says, How To Cook for Forty Humans.
+Suspicious of the aliens' intentions, Lisa finds a book in the kitchen apparently titled How to Cook Humans.
+Kang blows off space dust partially obscuring the title, now revealed to be How To Cook for Humans.
+Lisa then blows off more dust, showing the title as How To Cook Forty Humans.
+Kang blows off some more dust, finally revealing that the book's title is in fact How To Cook for Forty Humans.
 Enraged at Lisa's mistrust, the aliens return the Simpsons to Earth, rebuking the family for ruining their chance at paradise on the planet.